-Symptoms of hypogonadism may vary based on the cause and whether an individual has testes or ovaries, but common symptoms include (Grinspon, 2020; Sizar, 2021):
+Symptoms of hypogonadism may vary based on the cause and whether an individual has testes or ovaries.
+However, common symptoms include (Grinspon, 2020; Sizar, 2022):

-- Delayed puberty: This occurs when puberty starts later than the expected age.
-In people with ovaries, signs of delayed puberty include delayed breast growth and menstruation, while people with testes may experience enlarged breast tissue (gynecomastia) or delayed penis growth.
+- Delayed puberty: In people with ovaries, signs of delayed puberty include delayed breast growth and menstruation, while people with testes may experience enlarged breast tissue (gynecomastia) or delayed penis growth.

 - Difficulty becoming pregnant